AyushPatel180/YouTube-Video-Summarizer/README.md

-# YouTube Video Summarizer Pro 🎥
+# YouTube Video Summarizer 🎥

 An advanced AI-powered application that generates comprehensive summaries of YouTube videos using Streamlit, combining the power of YouTube's API, OpenAI's Whisper, and Groq's language models for intelligent content analysis.